top of page

 • Kind, ethical methods rooted in science

-* Provisional CAB Members have demonstrated that they have the appropriate level of knowledge and understanding for the professional role of Clinical Animal Behaviourist (CAB).
+* Associate CAB Members have demonstrated that they have the appropriate level of knowledge and understanding for the professional role of Clinical Animal Behaviourist (CAB).
 They are now gaining the practical experience necessary to be assessed as a CAB and therefore become a Full Member of the APBC.
 The APBC supports its Provisional Members undertaking behaviour consultations.

 rosy-skilton-dog-trainer